An Activist’s Guide to Information Security

 So by now we can use a well-secured Laptop behind our locked door to write lengthy security guides, but how do we actually talk to people in a secure way?

 Besides the technical aspects below, using alternative service providers offers an additional degree of protection, such as storing data encrypted and refusing to cooperate with the police.
-A list of alternative tech collectives can be found here and even more here.
+A list of alternative tech collectives can be found here and even more here and a list of email providers here.
+We recommend finding alternatives to Riseup.net, because their prominent position and the legal situation in the US puts a lot of pressure on a single tech collective, and in early 2017, they have cooperated with the police in two non-emancipatory criminal cases (source).
+We do not think that there is an urgent need to move existing infrastructure away from Riseup.

 Web browsers like Mozilla Firefox or Google Chrome are complex monsters and a lot of web sites out there track their visitors.
 The Riseup Collective has a compact guide how to use a browser more securely.

-The first is simply to use public wifi in places where there are no surveillance cameras.
+The second method is simply to use public wifi in places where there are no surveillance cameras.
 Unfortunately, your computer’s wifi has a unique MAC address.
-It can be changed with software in case the wifi stores them (some corporate portals will, to tell if you already acknowledge the Terms of Service, or used up your hour of free Internet), but for a start just also use method number two:
+It can be changed with software in case the wifi stores them (some corporate portals will, to tell if you already acknowledge the Terms of Service, or used up your hour of free Internet), but it is advisable to use this method only for extra security when using TOR.

 Email is like postcards, assume it is read by transport providers and state agencies.
 PGP is a way to encrypt (wrap your postcard) email contents, but be aware that the email subject and the fact who is communicating when, with whom and from which computer, are not concealed.

 Immerda.ch has is a nice German introduction into how PGP works here.
-PGP depends on keys (special files that are protected with a password) that, like physical keys, should restrict access to information.
+PGP depends on keys (special files of which the private key is protected with a password) that, like physical lock and keys, should restrict access to information.
 Therefore PGP’s security depends on a safe key exchange; so make sure you got the right key, e.g. by getting it in person from the recipient.

 Now if PGP encrypts messages between two people, what about mailing lists?
 If there is just a small group, people can exchange PGP public keys and then everybody can encrypt their message so that every recipient can read it.
 Unfornately, this gets messy quickly if new people join the list.
 Therefore, people came up with a solution that is not as secure, but better than nothing: